petersieg/ScopeClock-alt/README.md

 ---

-Very small pcb changes (allow to solder BNC connector stands): Oclock2008-H31-PS.zip
+Very small pcb changes (allow to solder BNC connector stands at 1,2,3,4): Oclock2008-H31-PS.zip

 Has NOT been tested!
 You have been warned!